TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Search the [existing issues](https://github.com/TeamNewPipe/NewPipe/issues) first to make sure your issue/feature hasn't been reported/requested before
 * Check whether your issue/feature is already fixed/implemented
+* Check if the issue still exists in the latest release/beta version
 * If you are an Android/Java developer, you are always welcome to fix/implement an issue/a feature yourself.
 PRs welcome!
 * We use English for development.
 Issues in other languages will be closed and ignored.
 * Please only add *one* issue at a time.
 Do not put multiple issues into one thread.